pypa/pyproject-metadata/README.md

 ## Validating extra fields

-By default, a warning will be issued for extra fields at the top level, in build-system, and in the project table.
+By default, a warning (`pyproject_metadata.errors.ExtraKeyWarning`) will be issued for extra fields at the top level, in build-system, and in the project table.
 If you want to make these errors, pass `validate=Validate.EXTRA_KEYS` in `from_pyproject`.
-You can also pass `warn=Validate.NONE` to disable the warnings instead.
 For fine-grained control, you can pass `Validate.TOP_LEVEL` to only validate top-level fields, `Validate.BUILD_SYSTEM` to only validate build-system fields, and `Validate.PROJECT` to only validate project fields, or any `|` combination of these.

 ## Validating classifiers